Onemanwolf/.Net_Core_Api_Getting_Started/Labs/Lab_2.md

 # Swagger

+There are three main components to Swashbuckle:

+- Swashbuckle.AspNetCore.Swagger: a Swagger object model and middleware to expose SwaggerDocument objects as JSON endpoints.

+- Swashbuckle.AspNetCore.SwaggerGen: a Swagger generator that builds SwaggerDocument objects directly from your routes, controllers, and models.
+It's typically combined with the Swagger endpoint middleware to automatically expose Swagger JSON.

+- Swashbuckle.AspNetCore.SwaggerUI: an embedded version of the Swagger UI tool.
+It interprets Swagger JSON to build a rich, customizable experience for describing the web API functionality.
+It includes built-in test harnesses for the public methods.

+# Package installation

+Swashbuckle can be added with the following approaches:

 - From the Package Manager Console window:

   - Go to View > Other Windows > Package Manager Console